 Well Collective is not a halal-certified eatery but uses no pork or lard.

-Since its launch in 2023, sourdough cafe Anna’s has been making waves online.
+Since its launch in 2023, sourdough cafe Anna’s Sourdough has been making waves online.
 Started by The Soup Spoon’s founder Chef Anna, the Punggol gem offers brunch and dinner menus that are centred around house-baked sourdough bread.

 Their Dribs and Drops Diversity Board ($20++) is a must-order; this sharing platter comes with six slices of sourdough toast, sourdough crackers, six different dips, and a mix of dried fruits and nuts.
-Other signature mains include Boston Clam Chowder Sourdough Bread Bowl ($16++), Beef Brisket on Sourdough ($24++), and handmade sourdough pastas.
+Other signature mains include Boston Clam Chowder Sourdough Bread Bowl ($16++), Beef Brisket on Sourdough ($24++), and handmade sourdough pasta.

 Read our Anna’s Sourdough review.